 Mama turned 92 years old in heaven today.
-She is never forgotten and she is always remembered by friends and family.
-Her presence on earth has not diminished in the minds and hearts of her children and grandchildren.
-We all remember the strength, the love, the wisdom, the fire, and the compassion that was mama.
-My siblings and I learned so much and we will always carry the teachings of both our parents into our living.
+She is never forgotten, and she is always remembered by friends and family.
+Her presence on earth will never diminish in the minds and hearts of her children and grandchildren.
+We all remember her strength, love, wisdom, fire, compassion and the gold toothed smile that was mama.
+My siblings and I carry her life lessons, and the teachings of both our parents into our living.
 In a piece reflecting on life’s observations, I wanted to share my heartfelt gratitude in remembrance of how love and guidance from my first teacher(mama) led me to know my own authentic and true self.

 As I Age–

 As I age I’m coming into an understanding-

 An understanding of what it means to be

 I wear the cloak of understanding many colors: bias, discrimination, prejudice, superiority, privilege, hate and self-love;

 Racism, ageism, socialization-ism, cultural-ism and all the man-made separatisms placed upon ones’ human existence.

 As I age-